T-Hawkins/Angular-Calculator/README.md

   * Due to difficulties in getting Dapper to complete a 'code first' approach, there is an expected table structure that will need to be created.
 This is referenced below
   * Connection managed through a connection string for simplicity
+  * Database latency will be low - the DB access has been made synchronous for simplicity with the assumption of a local DB.
+Adjusting some code to be more asynchronous may be appropriate.
+Ie.
+    Allow the browse to update to UI locally and send requests off to store in the DB.
+It is possible though unlikely that in those instances data desynchronisation can happen and needs to be accounted for
 * Reasonably small numbers will be used
   * It is not anticipated that users will require equations that result in values that exceed that stored within a `decimal` datatype